 One of my youth, Lena*, is developmentally delayed, on an IEP, and in a full-time intensive skills classroom.
-She is a Freshman in high school and has always had supportive teachers and para educators around her at school.
-The shift to online learning has been challenging, not only for Lena but also her mom.
-Her mom is primarily Spanish speaking, does not have a computer or email address, and is not accustomed to navigating the internet, but supports where she can.
+She is a Freshman in high school and has always had supportive teachers and for educators around her at school.
+The shift to online learning has been challenging, not only for Lena but also for her mom.
+Her mom is primarily Spanish speaking, does not have a computer or email address and is not accustomed to navigating the internet, but supports where she can.

 We have spent a LOT of time problem solving online learning, but we have fun, too.
 She will call me to play hide and seek with my own kids.
-They hide while we talk and then I carry the phone around while she tries to find them.
-We do art classes where she will teach me how to draw and she shows me the progress she is making on a puzzle that her former tutor sent.
+They hide while we talk, and then I carry the phone around while she tries to find them.
+We do art classes where she will teach me how to draw, and she shows me the progress she is making on a puzzle that her former tutor sent.
 She worked with a fabulous tutor for five years, Miss Sue, who she was matched with through Friends of the Children in 1st grade.
-She moved away but we all remained pen pals and stay in touch.
-Miss Sue reached out to see how she could help, Lena asked for a puzzle and she put it in the mail that day.
+She moved away, but we all remained pen pals and stayed in touch.
+Miss Sue reached out to see how she could help, Lena asked for a puzzle, and she put it in the mail that day.

 There are days where I will call Lena, and I know she is feeling down; this has been hard.
 But we have always been able to end our calls laughing.
 We are making the best of a difficult situation, and so far, there have been many positive experiences that we have shared together.